chintanshah35/BootstrapLandingPage/README.md

 # BootstrapLandingPage
-Created a front end design for a professional landing page using bootstrap
+A professional responsive landing page using bootstrap